Tulipa hungarica: Taxonomy

 Tulipa hungarica has had various common names.
 It was used to be called the Danube tulip.
 It is also called the 'Đerdap tulip' (after the Serbian name of 'Đerdap Gorge' for the Iron Gates Gorge on the river Danube).
 It is also called the 'yellow tulip', or the 'Boiler tulip' in Moldova Nouă, Romania.
 It is also known as the Banat tulip in Romania.
-As the historical region of Banat is on the Romanian/Hungry border.
-It is also very occasionally known as the 'Hungarian tulip'.
+As the historical region of Banat is on the Romanian/Hungry border, it is also very occasionally known as the 'Hungarian tulip'.

-The specific epithet hungarica, referring to the country of Hungary.
-As it was named from plant material collected in, what was then the Austro-Hungarian Empire, but is now part of Romania.
+The specific epithet hungarica refers to the country of Hungary.
+It was named from plant material collected in what was then the Austro-Hungarian Empire, but is now part of Romania.

-Tulipa hungarica was originally described and published by Vincze von Borbás (1844 – 1905) a Hungarian botanist, in Foldmuv.
+Tulipa hungarica was originally described and published by Vincze von Borbás (1844–1905), a Hungarian botanist, in Foldmuv.
 Erdek.
 Vol.10 on page 561 in 1882.
 It was the first tulip to be described from the Balkan region.

 It was also published in 'Studies on species Tulipa hungarica Borb. in Romania' by (Rum) Coste I; Faur.
 A. Ocrotirea Natur.
-14 (2) 203-208.
+14 (2) 203–208.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 12 April 1996, and is an accepted name by the Royal Horticultural Society in the UK.

 In 2013, the phylogenetic relationships in the genus using DNA sequences was used to determine the taxonomy and classifications.
 As result T. hungarica was placed in 'Tulipa subgenus Tulipa' (along with Tulipa agenensis Redouté, Tulipa fosteriana W.Irving and Tulipa greigii Regel) with the characteristics of; bulb tunics densely lined inside with rippled or silky hairs or (nearly) glabrous.
 Stamens without hairs orboss.
 Stigmas sessile.